 Our collaborative community programs bring exhibitions, workshops with artists, professional development, and Creativity Kits closer to students, children and families, and to facilitate distance learning at home.

 The Studio is an interactive place to spark your creativity, connect with the community, and get a new perspective on the artistic process.
-It is currently closed due to pandemic but when it reopens later in 2021, the focus will be on storytelling.
+The Studio's current focus is on storytelling.

 Access Programs for All Ages